State Spotlight:

 Olympia

-The Olympia region is a recreation paradise offering state-of-the-art facilities, manicured fields, a selection of multi-purpose courts and lush parks and trail systems.
-The region is centrally located between Seattle and Portland making it a perfect spot with reasonable driving distances state-wide and from SeaTac Airport.
+The Olympia region is a recreation paradise: state-of-the-art facilities feature manicured fields, a selection of multipurpose courts, lush parks, trails, and golf courses.
+The region is centrally located between Seattle and Portland, Oregon, making it a perfect spot with reasonable driving distances state-wide and from SeaTac Airport.

-Hotel tax rate: 11.4 percent plus $2 per room, per night
+Hotel tax rate: 11.8 percent plus $2 per room, per night tourism fee

 Major Facilities:

-• Regional Athletic Complex includes five baseball fields and six soccer fields
+• The Regional Athletic Complex includes five baseball fields and six soccer fields

 Contact: